Image courtesy of Renault Dubai

 So you drive a few tens of miles as a 64% emission vehicle, then hundreds of miles as an ICE vehicle.

-On the positive side, one can think about commuters who would cross the city on the electric motor then drive on the highway thanks to the ICE...or vice-versa.
+On the positive side, think about commuters who would cross the city on the electric motor then drive on the highway thanks to the ICE...or vice-versa.

 Car owners living in suburbs could then benefit from such technology provided the total distance they cross daily is more than what a BEV can offer.